 7. The twelve Apostles at Great Ocean Road- Breathtaking cliff views

 12 Apostles are gigantic limestone cliffs formed due to constant wind erosion of the mainland.
 These breathtaking rock structures are snuggled off the Southern Ocean, adjacent to the Port Campbell National Park.
-This is certainly one the most scenic places to visit in Melbourne.
+This is certainly one the most scenic Melbourne places to visit on your trip.

 Don’t miss: Most photogenic sight of the 12 apostles during sunrise and sunset.